projectcontour/contour/docs/cert-manager.md

 kubectl apply -f https://j.hept.io/contour-deployment-rbac
 ```

-to set up Contour as a deployment in its own namespace, `heptio-contour`, and tell the cloud provider to provision an external IP that is forwarded to the Contour pods.
+to set up Contour as a deployment in its own namespace, `projectcontour`, and tell the cloud provider to provision an external IP that is forwarded to the Contour pods.

 Check the progress of the deployment with this command:

 ```
-% kubectl -n heptio-contour get po
+% kubectl -n projectcontour get po
 NAME                      READY     STATUS    RESTARTS   AGE contour-f9f68994f-kzjdz   2/2       Running   0          6d
 contour-f9f68994f-t7h8n   2/2       Running   0          6d